rsproule/n-per-epoch/README.md

 ## Todo

-- [ ] Migrate to foundry.
+- [x] Migrate to foundry.
 There was some issues with the worldcoin starter code that i didnt want to deal with
 - [ ] small frontend demo?
 - [ ] package this nicely for simple install (`forge install rsproule/this`)
+- [ ] migrate the scripts to typescript
+- [ ] how to deploy to production (polygon)